Skip to content

 schema String No "public" Schema name for PostgreSQL

-options Object No {} Additional driver-specific options
+options Object No {} Extra connection options merged into URL query params

 Examples